hanzlasheikh/SmartChat/README.md

 # SmartChat
 SmartChat is a real-time one to one chat application built using Firebase Realtime Database.
+Note: Send Request feature is not fully active yet.
+If someone sends you a friend request then you may go to thier profile and press the accept request button to start chat with them.

 ## Features
 1. Login/Signup using Email (Firebase Authentication).